-Event 1 (through 10) Enter these menus to program timer events via the menus below:

-Repetition Select the time cycle to repeat the event: Daily, 1 Week, 2 Week, 4 Week, or None.
+Enter these menus to program timer events via the menus below: Select the time cycle to repeat the event: Daily, 1 Week, 2 Week, 4 Week, or None.
 An event means that the output is turned on at the same time of day, for the same amount of time, and except for the Daily cycle, on the same day of the week.
-Week Only appears if Repetition is longer than 1 Week.
+Only appears if Repetition is longer than 1 Week.
 Select the week during which the event will occur.
-Day Only appears if Repetition is longer than Daily.
+Only appears if Repetition is longer than Daily.
 Select the day of the week during which the event will occur.
-Start Time Enter the time of day to start the event.
-Duration Enter the amount of time that the relay will be on.
-Bleed Select the relay to be used for Bleed/Blowdown Prebleed TimeIf lowering the conductivity prior to feeding biocide is desired using a fix instead of a specific conductivity setting, enter the amount of time for the bleed.
-Also may be used to apply a time limit on a conductivity based pre Prebleed ToIf lowering the conductivity prior to feeding biocide is desired, enter the control tivity value.
-If no prebleed is required, or if a time-based prebleed is preference the conductivity value to 0.
+Enter the time of day to start the event.
+Enter the amount of time that the relay will be on.
+Select the relay to be used for Bleed/Blowdown

+Prebleed Time If lowering the conductivity prior to feeding biocide is desired using a fixed time instead of a specific conductivity setting, enter the amount of time for the pre- bleed.
+Also may be used to apply a time limit on a conductivity based prebleed.
+Prebleed To If lowering the conductivity prior to feeding biocide is desired, enter the conduc- tivity value.
+If no prebleed is required, or if a time-based prebleed is preferred, set the conductivity value to 0.
 Cond Input Select the sensor to be used to control the prebleed relay selected above.
 Bleed Lockout Enter the amount of time to lockout bleed after the biocide feed is complete.
 Add Last Missed Select Enabled if the controller should delay start the most recent Biocide cycle until immediately after an Interlock clears, or Disabled if all Biocide feed should be skipped if there is an Interlock condition at the time the add was due to start.